Which number system is "best" for describing empirical reality?: The ``Best'' Number System for Physics?

-However, even then, one has to decide precisely which construction techniques are allowable.
-For instance, with \emph{marked edge} and compass, (as opposed to \emph{straight edge} and compass), it is well-known that one \emph{can} trisect arbitrary angles~\cite{marked-trisect}, and also double the cube~\cite{marked-cube}.
-(One could also use Origami techniques to trisect arbitrary angles and to double the cube~\cite{origami}.)
-In a similar vein, if one is allowed to \emph{mark} the edge of a circle, and \emph{roll} it along a straight line, (thus employing a surveyor’s wheel/hodometer/waywiser), then constructing two line segments whose lengths are in the ratio $\pi$ is trivial.
-Such a procedure is implicit in Archimedes theorem that the area of a circle equals the area of a right angled triangle whose base is the circumference of the circle and whose height is the radius of the circle.
-Once this preliminary step is done then one certainly \emph{can} square the circle.
+However, even with the constructible numbers, there are choices to be made---one has to decide precisely which construction techniques are allowable.
+The classic Euclidean straight edge and compass is merely the most straightforward option. \begin{itemize} \item For instance, with \emph{marked edge} and compass (as opposed to \emph{straight edge} and compass), by using a \emph{neusis construction} it is well-known that one \emph{can} trisect arbitrary angles~\cite{marked-trisect}, and also double the cube~\cite{marked-cube}.
+(One could also use Origami techniques to trisect arbitrary angles and to double the cube~\cite{origami}.) \item In a similar vein, if one is allowed to \emph{mark} the edge of a circle, and \emph{roll} it along a straight line (thus employing a surveyor's wheel/hodometer/waywiser), then constructing two line segments whose lengths are in the ratio $\pi$ is trivial.
+Such a procedure is implicit in Archimedes' theorem that the area of a circle equals the area of a right angled triangle whose base is the circumference of the circle and whose height is the radius of the circle.
+Once this preliminary step is done, then one certainly \emph{can} square the circle.
+The same effect could be obtained by wrapping a piece of string half way round a circle, marking the ends, and then straightening out the string. \item One could do both: In addition to a compass, use both a \emph{marked edge} and a \emph{marked rolling circle}. \end{itemize}

 The point is that exactly which set of constructible numbers one obtains very much depends on a precise specification of the allowed construction techniques.
+(Thankfully these various constructible number systems are all closed under the extraction of square roots).
+Note that while there is no a priori explicit bound on the number of operations used in constructing constructible numbers, it is asserted that the number of operations be \emph{finite}---so at least in principle, the constructible numbers are accessible to an (arbitrarily precise) experiment.

-\section{Empirical guidance?}
+\section{Empirical Guidance?}